-Camelina sativa, or camelina as it is known, is an annual plant that grows about 50 cm high.
-Today, it has almost disappeared from Swedish territories.
-But we know that it existed here as a cultivated plant, i.e. it was grown (the species name sativa means cultivated) and used by humans, during the Bronze Age.
+Camelina (Camelina sativa) is an annual plant that grows to about 50 cm high.
+Today, it has all but disappeared from Swedish territories.
+But we know that it existed here as a cultivated plant, meaning it was grown (the species name sativa means cultivated) and used by humans, as early as the Bronze Age.

 We also know that camelina spread across Southern and central Scandinavia and Southern Finland1, and that Bronze Age people used it as a medicine to treat everything from wounds and burns, to eye infections and gastritis2.